apache/superset/RELEASING/release-notes-1-0/README.md

 - style: dark filter popover background (#[11611](https://github.com/apache/incubator-superset/pull/11611))

 ### Card Layout
-Lists of Charts and Dashboards are shown in a new format using a grid of thumbnails.
-This makes it easier to discover and find Charts and Dashboards, especially when there is a lot of them in your Superset instance.

 ### Explore Controls
 - feat: Global nav menus open on hover (#[12025](https://github.com/apache/incubator-superset/pull/12025))